The two most important ingredients in your data revolution: people, and Power Pivot!

 - Web reach

-Power Pivot is now also included in Excel 2013 (in the “Professional Plus” and “Excel Standalone” versions) as well – the new “Data Model” features of pivots in 2013 are really just Power Pivot, and the remaining functionality of the Power Pivot addin can be enabled with a single checkbox (under Addins).
+Power Pivot is now also included in Excel 2016 (in the “Professional Plus” and “Excel Standalone” versions) as well – the new “Data Model” features of pivots in 2016 are really just Power Pivot, and the remaining functionality of the Power Pivot add-In can be enabled with a single checkbox (under Add-Ins).

-2. The Brain (and Heart!) of Microsoft’s Power BI Suite
+2. The Brain (and Heart!) of Microsoft’s BI Suite

-Everything in Power BI, however, revolves around Power Pivot.
-Data is loaded into Power Pivot and enhanced (via smart formulas and table relationships) to form “data models,” which you can think of as hyper-flexible “answer machines.”
+Everything in Power Pivot revolves around the Data Model.
+You connect to your data through Power Query, which can be used to help with data discovery, shaping, and import.
+Data is then loaded and enhanced (via smart formulas and table relationships) to form data models, which you can think of as hyper-flexible “answer machines.”
 Tailored to your business’s needs, nuances, and goals, these data models bring near-magical clarity to longstanding questions – clarity that you can trust, clarity that persists over time, and clarity that grows with your business.

 (In our widespread experience, we’ve seen that Power Pivot’s ability to answer questions also enhances your organization’s ability to ask better questions.
 Unshackled from the manual tedium of traditional spreadsheets and the institutional inertia of traditional BI, your “question-forming muscles” are put to better use, and quickly get stronger.)